Olusegun-Light/DignoWise/README.md

-# DigWise: AI-Powered Symptom and Diagnosis Guidance
+# DignoWise: AI-Powered Symptom and Diagnosis Guidance

-Welcome to **DigWise**, your intelligent companion for understanding your dog's health.
-DigWise employs cutting-edge AI technology to provide guidance on symptoms and potential diagnoses for your furry friend.
-Whether you're a concerned dog parent or a veterinarian seeking additional insights, DigWise is here to assist.
+Welcome to **DignoWise**, your intelligent companion for understanding your health.
+DignoWise employs cutting-edge AI technology to provide guidance on symptoms and potential diagnoses.
+Whether you're a concerned individual seeking health advice or a healthcare professional looking for additional insights, DignoWise is here to assist.

 ## Table of Contents